-- 92. In some cases, a payment can be made for more than one thing.
+- 95. In some cases, a payment can be made for more than one thing.
 Part of the payment may relate to a taxable supply and the remainder of the payment to something else.
-The part of the consideration that is not attributable to a taxable supply could be attributable to an exempt supply or it may not relate to a supply at all.36 - 93.
-Section 10(18) provides that where a taxable supply is not the only matter to which a consideration relates, the supply shall be deemed to be for the part of the consideration that is properly attributable to the supply. - 94.
+The part of the payment that is not attributable to a taxable supply could be attributable to an exempt supply or it may not relate to a supply at all. - 96.
+Section 10(18) provides that where a taxable supply is not the only matter to which a payment relates, the supply shall be deemed to be for the part of the payment that is properly attributable to the supply. - 97.
 "Properly attributable" is not defined in the Act, so takes its ordinary meaning.
-"Properly" in this context appears to mean in an appropriate or suitable manner.37 - In Auckland Institute of Studies Ltd v CIR, 38 the High Court discussed how to determine 95. what part of a consideration is properly attributable to supply.
-The court noted that other parts of the Act, including ss 4(2) and 10(2)(b), indicate that the open market value of the service is an appropriate basis on which to fix value.
+"Properly" in this context appears to mean in an appropriate or suitable manner. - 98.
+In Auckland Institute of Studies Ltd v CIR, the High Court discussed how to determine what part of a payment is properly attributable to supply.
+The court noted that other parts of the Act, including ss 4(2) and 10(2)(b), indicate that the open market value of the supply is an appropriate basis on which to fix value.
 The court also suggested that values could initially be assessed on the basis of the actual cost of providing the separate supply, plus a reasonable allowance for profit (a "cost plus" approach).
-However, the court stated that, ultimately, the appropriate value for a separate supply would have to be tested against the market.
-The court accepted the argument for the Commissioner that the value of a separate supply could not exceed the sum a hypothetical consumer would be prepared to pay. - It may be appropriate to attribute a global consideration on a prorated basis between 96. the various matters to which the consideration relates, if valuations of the various matters total an amount different to the global consideration received. - 97.
-This is illustrated in Example | Tauira 9.